lammps/lammps/doc/src/fix_shake.rst

 specified type will be constrained.
 The *m* constraint lists atom masses.
-All bonds connected to atoms of the specified masses will be constrained (within a fudge factor of MASSDELTA specified in fix_shake.cpp).
+All bonds connected to atoms of the specified masses will be constrained (within a fudge factor of MASSDELTA specified in ``src/RIGID/fix_shake.cpp``).
 The *a* constraint lists angle types.
 If both bonds in the angle are constrained then the angle will also be constrained if its type is in the list.

 For all constraints, a particular bond is only constrained if both atoms in the bond are in the group specified with the SHAKE fix.